cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 You may wonder why the "lightweight" in LDAP.
 Its ancestor, called **DAP** (*Directory Access Protocol*), was developed in the 1980s by the CCITT (now ITU-T), the *International Committee for Telephone and Telegraphy* (the venerable entity that gave us, among others, faxes and modem protocols we used in the pre-Internet era).
-DAP was a very heavy and hard-to-implement protocol (either for the client and the server components) and was not accessible via TCP/IP.
+DAP was a very heavy and hard-to-implement protocol (either for client and server components) and was not accessible via TCP/IP.
 In 1993 a simpler access protocol was invented at the University of Michigan to act as a gateway to the DAP world.
 Afterwards vendors developed server products that could understand LDAP directly and the gateway to DAP was soon forgotten.
 LDAP v3 was first documented in 1997 and its specifications was revised in 2006.
 These later specifications are strictly followed by the ldap3 library.

 Unicode everywhere
 ==================
-The LDAP protocol specifies that attributes name and values must be stored in Unicode with the UTF-8 representation.
+The LDAP protocol specifies that attributes name and values must be stored in Unicode with the UTF-8 byte representation.
 There are some limitation in the attribute name that can use only ASCII letter (upper and lowercase), number and the hypen (but not as a leading character).
+Unicode is a standard to describe every possibile character in the World but what goes over the wire is only old plain bytes (ranging from 0 to 255), so the UTF-8 encoding is needed when talking to an LDAP server.
+For this reason when you want to use a value in any LDAP operation you must convert it to
-WHen you want to use a value in any ldap operation you must convert it to UTF-8.
-The ldap3 library will try to convert from your default encoding to UTF-8 for you, but you may set another input encoding with the ``set_config_parameter('DEFAULT_ENCODING', 'my_encoding')`` function in the ldap3 namespace.
+UTF-8 encoding.
+Your environment could have (and probably has) a different default encoding so the ldap3 library will try to convert from your default encoding to UTF-8 for you, but you may set a different input encoding with the ``set_config_parameter('DEFAULT_ENCODING', 'my_encoding')`` function in the ldap3 namespace.
 Values returned by the LDAP search operation are always encoded in UTF-8.

 The ldap3 package
 =================

-ldap3 is a fully compliant LDAP v3 client library and follows the latest standard RFCs released in June 2006.
+ldap3 is a fully compliant LDAP v3 client library following the official RFCs released in June 2006.
 It's written from scratch to be compatible with Python 2 and Python 3 and can be used on any machine where the Python interpreter can gain access to the network via the Python standard library.